Quickstart Guide for SimTools!

 - Extract and run SimTools

-- Typical installation directory is “C:Program Files (x86)SimTools“
+- The typical installation directory is “C:Program Files (x86)SimTools“

 - You will get now 4 executables: Game Engine, Game Manager, Game PluginUpdater, Uninstall.